 What is considered full coverage in North Carolina?

-What do you need to get car insurance in NC?
+What do you need to get car insurance in North Carolina?

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: